leaanthony/clir/README.md

 # clir

 A Simple and Clear CLI library.
+Dependency free.

 ### Example